-The infrastructure we are talking about—that elites in your national government are talking about—can determine your ability to buy, to sell, to work.
-This has reminded many people to think of a particular verse in the Bible: “And that no man might buy or sell, save he that had the mark, or the name of the beast, or the number of his name” (Revelation 13:17).
+The infrastructure that we are talking about—that elites in your national government are talking about—can determine your ability to buy, to sell, to work.
+This has led many to think of a verse in Revelation 13: “And that no man might buy or sell, save he that had the mark, or the name of the beast, or the number of his name” (verse 17).

 This is describing the “mark of the beast,” a dangerous, ungodly mark that Bible prophecy says will be implemented during a terrible period in modern human history.

-Considering this verse, should Christians be worried about the fact that their governments have begun implementing vaccine passports?
+Should Christians be worried about the implementation of vaccine passports?

-There are certainly general biblical principles at play that should cause us concern.
-Jeremiah 17:9 warns, “The heart is deceitful above all things, and desperately wicked: who can know it?”
+There are certainly general biblical principles that should cause us to be very worried.
+Jeremiah 17:9 warns us, “The heart is deceitful above all things, and desperately wicked: who can know it?”
 Give flawed human beings such massive governmental power over other human beings, and they will abuse it.
-Britain’s and America’s forefathers had enough Bible knowledge to know this.
+British and American forefathers had enough Bible knowledge to know this.
 That is what motivated them to limit and check the power of the national government.
 What the Bible reveals about human nature, human government and specific events prophesied for the future should prompt us to pay close attention to what is underway in our governments.

-However, a covid vaccine or passport is not the biblically prophesied mark of the beast (see sidebar).
-However, this system could one day be used to set up such a mark—and exclude those that refuse it from business, public transport and the workplace.
+Although a covid-19 vaccine or passport is not the mark (see “Coronavirus and the Mark of the Beast”), this system could, later, be used to set up such a mark—and exclude those that refuse it from business, public transport and the workplace.

-Even if opponents to these kinds of passes succeed, look at how much liberty we have already lost over the course of the pandemic.
+Even if the considerable opponents to these kind of passes succeed, look how much liberty we’ve already lost due to the pandemic.
 Another assault on that liberty, in order to implement a mark, will be that much easier.